 This research program studies PLANTS, as a representative model of eukaryotic systems, analyzing the interactions between plants and microorganisms.
 The program includes four research groups lead by: Georgina Hernández, Mario Serrano, Alexandre Tromas and Damien Formey.

-The main research line of Dr. Damien Formey is: “The characterization and evolution of the small RNAs involved in the plant-microbe interactions”.
+2. Damien Formey’s group.
+Its research line is the characterization and evolution of the small RNAs involved in the plant-microbe interactions.
 Using the Phaseolus vulgaris / Rhizobium interaction model, the project focuses on the microRNAs and PhasiRNAs regulating the symbiotic nitrogen fixation, from the diffusible factors exchange to the senescence of the symbiotic organs called nodules.
 Many of these small RNAs are common bean-specific and provide new insights into the co-evolution between the bacteria and their host.
-The variety of Phaseolus vulgaris genotypes is estimated at several tens of thousands widespread around the world.
-This pool of common beans represents a powerful tool to investigate the small RNA variability at an intra-specie scale and the influence of these variations on the establishment of symbiotic nitrogen fixation.

-The research line of Mario Serrano’s group is: the characterization of the plant innate immunity to Botrytis cinerea.
-The necrotrophic fungus Botrytis cinerea, commonly known as grey mold, has been classified as the second most important plant pathogen, since it can infect over 200 plant species.
+Mario Serrano’s group.
+Its research line is the characterization of the plant innate immunity to the necrotrophic fungus Botrytis cinerea (grey mold), has been classified as the second most important plant pathogen.
 The first interaction between the plant and the fungal organism takes place at the epidermis, where not only the plant has the first physical barrier, that includes the plant cuticle in aerial organs, but also where the organisms are recognized and potentially the plant immune responses are triggered.
-However, the early events that take place during B. cinerea infection, in particular the communication between the plant and the pathogen at the cuticle are not completely elucidated.
-Remarkably, several reports have shown that Arabidopsis thaliana and Solanum lycopersicum mutants affected in the synthesis of the cuticle have a common “syndrome” related with the plant-microbe interaction, including increased cuticle permeability, ROS production and resistance to B. cinerea.
-With this in mind, the project is based on the identification and characterization of the molecular elements that link the degradation of the cuticle and the induction of the plant innate immunity.
-To achieve this objective, we use the plant-pathogen system Arabidopsis thaliana-Botrytis cinerea and the traditional genomic and chemical genetic methods.
+The objective of the project is to identify and characterize of the molecular elements that link the degradation of the cuticle and the induction of the plant innate immunity, using the plant-pathogen system Arabidopsis thaliana-Botrytis cinerea using traditional genetics and chemical genomics methods.

 |Responsible:||Dra.
 Georgina Hernández D|